Return on Technology Spending: Can It Be Measured?

 Welcome back!
-Some of you may have caught my blog earlier about operational alpha, and why we truly believe it’s a critical differentiator in today’s world.
+Some of you may have caught my blog earlier about improving your operational alpha, and why we truly believe it’s a critical differentiator in today’s world.
 To recap, one way to describe operational alpha is as the positive impact of technology spending on investment strategy and operational performance.
 But how do you measure it?
 To get at the heart of the matter, Eze Software sat down with Paul Rowady, director of research for Alphacution Research Conservatory, to talk about the methodology it developed to measure Return on Technology – a proxy for operational alpha – and how its T-Greeks Framework might apply to your world.

 Eze: What is Return on Technology, and why should funds pay attention?

 PR: Think of it like this: All firms have two engines of productivity – human capital and technology capital – and they are intimately intertwined.
 How the latter is utilized by the former will be correlated to some degree with the performance of a diversified enterprise, discrete business segment, or specific workflow.
 Therefore, what an enterprise spends on technology and what it receives from technology in terms of revenue is going to be indicative of the return on such spending.
 The difference in these figures yields a measure of technical leverage.

 Alphacution was launched specifically to focus on modeling and analysis of technology spending patterns because technology is a permanently critical engine of productivity in the financial world.
 We noticed that the topic of TCO (total cost of ownership) was going viral – and a ton of lip service was being paid to the awareness of its importance.
 And yet, it didn’t seem that anyone was stepping up to provide numbers in support of this theme or to quantify its impacts.